carloocchiena/the_statistics_handbook/README.md

-# the_statistics_handbook
+# The Statistics Handbook
-the statistics handbook open source repository
+_The statistics handbook open source repository_

+## Contents of this repo

-\section{Scope of this handbook}
+## Scope of this handbook
-\emph{"Statistical analysis is the best way to predict events we do not know using information we do know."}
+_"Statistical analysis is the best way to predict events we do not know using information we do know."_

 We are used to talking generally about mathematical skills, thinking perhaps of derivatives, integrals, theorems, and graphs of functions.